mounicasruthi/mounicasruthi/README.md

 <h1 align="center">Hey there 👋, I'm Mounica!</h1>

-- 🎓 I am a final year student at IIIT Gwalior, pursuing my Integrated B.Tech and M.Tech in Information Technology.
+- 🎓 I'm a final year student at IIIT Gwalior, pursuing an Integrated Dual Degree in Information Technology.
-- 🌱 I am passionate about exploring various tech domains including web development, blockchain, cloud security, and generative AI.
+- 🌱 I'm passionate about exploring various tech domains including web development, blockchain, cloud security, and generative AI.
 - 💼 I have gained hands-on experience through internships at Amazon, MindfulFeed, and PingSafe AI, working on a variety of projects from enhancing Alexa functionalities to developing full-stack applications and cloud security solutions.
-- 💡 I thrive on curiosity and am constantly seeking opportunities to learn and grow.
+- 💡 I thrive on curiosity and I'm constantly seeking opportunities to learn and grow.
-- 👯 I am always open to collaborating on exciting projects and innovative solutions.
+- 👯 I'm always open to collaborating on exciting projects and innovative solutions.
 - 💬 Feel free to reach out to me with any interesting ideas or opportunities!